These pests are accurately described as squash vine borers (SVB) because their larvae most often attack squash plants.

 Neem oil is another remedy to prevent these pests from damaging your crops.
 It will kill vine borer larvae as they eat through the vine.

 Therefore, make a homemade squash borer spray by combining 2 tablespoons of neem oil with a gallon of water.
-Use it to spray all surfaces of your plants.
+Use it to spray all the surfaces of your plants.

 11. Beneficial Nematodes

 There are harmful and beneficial nematodes.
 The helpful ones can be bought from specialist suppliers to apply to the soil.
-Beneficial nematodes will seek out and devour the larval and pupal stages of SVB.

 12. Mulch Plant Stems